CaoAssignments/.github/profile/README.md

 Note: assignments are not finalzied until we post their links on Canvas/Piazza/Edstem.

-**Do not fork any starter code repos as they are visible to everyone.**
+**Do not fork any starter code repos as your code will be visible to everyone on the Internet.**